copsahl/Chatz/README.md

 ### Things I learned
   * Using the function `select()` to monitor sockets is way eaiser than creating a thread for each new client :)
   * I learned how to properly create sockets and connect sockets.
+  * I learned how to manage connections.
-  * I learned more about error checking and making sure your code doesn't blow up.
+  * I learned more about error checking and making sure my code doesn't blow up.
   * I learned that it is alright to fail over and over again.
 All that matters is that you stick with it.
   * I have gained a new appreciation for the C programming language.